sdetweil/MMM-Config/README.md

 Modules expanded.

+Module names in green are in config.js and enabled.
-Module names in red are disabled or not in config.js.
+Module names in red are in config.js but disabl.
-Module names in blue are in config.js and enabled. the top section are in config.js once they all turn red, these are 'installed' in the modules folder, but not in config.js
+Module names in blue are installed but NOT in config.js

 ![base variables](./doc_images/MMM-Config_modules.png)